-- (1) Chapter 13 debtors are required to (A) make plan payments through wage deductions, automated clearing house (ACH) payments, electronic funds transfer (EFT), or a similar payment method that results in an electronic credit to the chapter 13 trustee's account, and (B) specify the form of payment in Part 2.2 of the plan, unless the debtor obtains a Court order waiving the requirement for cause based upon exigent circumstances. - (2) Unless the Court waives this requirement, a debtor must obtain an order implementing a wage withholding or a direct debit to be eligible for plan confirmation. - (3) Until a payment order is in effect, the debtor must make all plan payments in the form of a cashier's check, certified check, bank draft, or money order payable to the "Chapter 13 Trustee," and mail the payments directly to the chapter 13 trustee at the address that the trustee designates. - (4) The face of the payment instrument, as well as any electronic payment, must include the debtor's name and case number.
+- (1) Chapter 13 debtors are required to: (A) make plan payments through direct wage deductions, TFS e-wage deductions (TFS), automated clearing house (ACH) payments, electronic funds transfer (EFT), or a similar payment method that results in an electronic credit to the chapter 13 trustee's account, unless the debtor obtains a Court order waiving the requirement for cause based on exigent circumstances; and (B) specify the form of payment in Part 2.2 of the plan and Vt.
+LB Form 8. - (2) Unless the Court waives the above requirement, a debtor must obtain an order implementing direct wage deductions or TFS, ACH, EFT, or similar payment method to be eligible for plan confirmation.

+- (3) Until a payment order is in effect, the debtor must make all plan payments in the form of a cashier's check, certified check, bank draft, or money order payable to the "Chapter 13 Trustee," and mail the payments directly to the chapter 13 trustee at the address that the trustee designates. - (4) The face of the payment instrument, as well as any electronic payment, must include the debtor's name and bankruptcy case number.